 Bring milk to a simmer in a small saucepan over medium-low heat.
 Whisk in cinnamon, turmeric, ashwagandha, cardamom, ginger, if using, and nutmeg; season with pepper.
 Add coconut butter, reduce heat to low, and continue to cook for 20 minutes.
 Remove from heat and let cool slightly.
 Stir in honey.
 Strain and drink warm.

 1 apple, cut in quarters away from the core

 1 stalk of celery, cut in half

-1 cup of honey
+1 cup of frozen mango

 Toni is a Holist Health Practitioner (HHP) & Herbalist in San Diego, California.
-She holds a PhD in psychology from SDUIS, an Herbalist Certificate from Self-Heal School and a HHP certificate from the School of Healing Arts in San Diego.
-In private practice as a HHP for over 10 years, she has been influenced by a variety of clinical modalities and orientations, and by the diverse life experiences of her clients.
+She holds a PhD in psychology, an Herbalist Certificate, an HHP certificate and is a Certified Trainer in the Success Principles.
+In private practice as a HHP for over 13 years, she has been influenced by a variety of clinical modalities and orientations, and by the diverse life experiences of her clients.
 Toni’s approach to healing is holistic & transpersonal.
 In her work, she integrates the principles of Eastern and Western nutrition, herbololgy, energy medicine, Buddhist mindfulness and personal counseling to assist others in working through their physical or emotional blocks to attain optimal health.